Linear model reduction using spectral proper orthogonal decomposition: Introduction

-Though the space-time approach is uncommon, we are not the first to attempt it \citep{Lin19,Choi19,Parish21,Choi21,Choi21b,Yano14,Towne21}.
-Previous methods have formed both spatial and temporal bases with simulation data.
-These methods have been used to solve large linear problems as well as small non-linear ones.
-For example, Ref. \citep{Choi21} solves a large linear Boltzmann transport problem, and Ref. \citep{Choi21b} solves an advection-diffusion problem.
-In the nonlinear case, much of the effort has focused on solving simple nonlinear PDEs over relatively short time intervals \citep{Choi19,Parish21}.
-We believe that the representational advantage of SPOD modes relative to previous choices of space-time basis, as well as their analytic time dependence make them a more compelling choice for model reduction. \\
+Though the space-time approach is uncommon, we are not the first to attempt it \citep{Yano14,Parish21,Choi21,Choi21b,Hoang22}.
+Previous methods have formed space-time basis vectors by assigning time dependence to POD modes, i.e., where each space-time basis vector is formed as the Kronocker product of a POD mode and a time dependent function.
+The time dependent functions are obtained from time series of the corresponding POD coefficients in the training data.
+We believe that the representational advantage of SPOD modes relative to previous choices of space-time basis, as well as their analytic time dependence, make them a more compelling choice for model reduction. \\